monome/docs/norns/study-1.md

 Click *save script* (the disk icon in the upper right) and then *run script* (the play icon just below that).

-If you typed it correctly, you'll hear a sine tone.
+If the code has been typed correctly and your levels are up, you'll hear a sine tone.

 ### what happened really

 The top two lines are comments.
 In Lua a comment begins with two dashes.
 When scripting for norns, the very top comments of the main script file are special in that they are displayed as the preview text in the script selector.
 Try it:

-- get into the norns menu
+- press K1 get into the norns menu
-- enter the script selector
+- navigate to the SELECT / SYSTEM / SLEEP screen
+- press K2 on SELECT
-- find your file, select it
+- find your file, select it with K3

 You can type as many lines at the top of a script as you want, but note that the norns screen isn't so wide, so keep your lines short.
 It's helpful to write a description about your script and list the controls.
 But so far this does basically nothing, so we wrote basically nothing.